IMPORTANT UPDATE: Governor Rauner has signed House Bill 40 into law.

-Instead of focusing on fixing the budget crisis, pro-abortion legislators are working to push this radical bill into law.
+Instead of focusing on fixing the budget crisis, our pro-abortion legislators have worked to push this radical bill into law.

 1) Free Medicaid abortions.
 No restrictions.

 This bill will make each Illinoisan pay for abortions through the full nine months of pregnancy for any reason, even when the unborn child can feel pain and survive outside the womb, for those on Medicaid, and for state employees.
 Currently, the State Medicaid program already pays for abortions in cases of rape, incest, health and life of the mother.
 Now, it would also pay for abortions even if the only reason for the abortion is convenience.

 We’re projecting that this bill could increase Illinois abortions as many as 12,000 more per year, based on data from the last time Medicaid funded abortions.
 That’s on top of the already 39,856 abortions per year.
 The ACLU admitted that 18-35% of those on Medicaid state they will not have an abortion unless it is free.

 There is no cap to the number of abortions that could be covered by Medicaid, and essentially no cap to the amount of taxpayer dollars spent.
 The General Assembly is essentially handing over a blank check to the abortion industry.
 The actual financial burden to the State can’t be determined, but we look to the current rates and statistics for an estimate: